najnesnaj/najnesnaj.github.io/content/home.md

 ---
-title: About najnesnaj
+title: The Informed Investor
-author: najnesnaj
+author: the humble mr J
 ---

 The informed investor is just a pretext to boost my skillset.
 I have been impressed with the functionality of pandas, python ...

-I have attended a free course on EDX, but noting beats practice.
+I have attended a free course on EDX, but nothing beats practice.

 Investing is a very human topic: